Arasbaran: Arasbaran ecotourism potential

 The declaration by UNESCO of Arasbaran as a UNESCO Biosphere reserve in 1976 was a great endorsement for the region's ecotourism potential.
 More recently, visitors from places as far away as Canada have expressed their amazement with approving words.
 The planned promotion of the Biosphere to the National Park status may farther enhance Arasbaran's environmental significance.

 Arasbaran is home to 215 species of birds, notably the Caucasian black grouse, grey partridge, black francolin, and common pheasant, 29 species of reptiles, 48 species of mammals, notably wild goat, wild boar, brown bear, wolf, lynx, and leopard, and 17 species of fish.
 There is an effort going on to revitalize the extinct sub-species of Caspian red deer local to the area (If extinct then how can it be "revitalised"?).
-The local flora include hornbeam, sumac, and Berberis.Asef, M.R.
-(2012), Lepiotaceous fungi (Agaricaceae) in the Iranian part of Caucasia, Turkish Journal of Botany.
-36: 289–294. doi:10.3906/bot-1006-10 A unique characteristic of Arasbaran forests is the ubiquity of edible wild trees.
+The local flora include hornbeam, sumac, and Berberis.
+A unique characteristic of Arasbaran forests is the ubiquity of edible wild trees.
 For instance, a patch of forest between Aghaweye and Oskolou includes hazelnut trees.
 The large walnut and Cornus mas trees, which grow wild alongside streams, provide an important income source for inhabitants.
 More exotic plant species, such as redcurrant, truffle and herbs with application in traditional medicine significantly add to the ecological importance of Arasbaran region.